hotwaxlab/ocellight-perception-bustier/hardware/README.md

 - a custom PCB
 - a power bank

-The physical framework containing all these components is a wearable, in the form of a spider's-head bustier.
+The physical framework containing all these components is a wearable, in the form of a spider’s-head bustier.

-The LEDs are packed into two translucent domes that resemble colorful, glowing eyes ("ocelli").
+The LEDs are packed into two translucent domes that resemble colorful, glowing eyes (“ocelli”).

 The sensors are discreetly embedded&mdash;hidden in plain sight&mdash;in the material of the wearable, just below the ocelli.